 GENERAL TERMS AND CONDITIONS FOR

-ON-LINE PULP, PAPER AND WOOD PRODUCTS TRANSACTIONS
+ON-LINE PULP, PAPER, WOOD AND WOOD-RELATED PRODUCTS TRANSACTIONS

-(ON-LINE AUCTION)

 SECTION 1.
 AGREEMENT AND CONTRACT FORMATION

 1.1 Scope of Agreement.
-The term "Transaction" refers to any agreement for the purchase, sale or exchange of Pulp, Paper and Wood Products ("Commodity") between Enron North America Corp. (or its affiliate that transacts in the Commodity that is the subject of a particular Transaction and that is identified in the Confirmation described below, all of whom are collectively referred to as "Enron") and another party (the "Counterparty").
+The term "Transaction" refers to any agreement for the purchase, sale or exchange of Pulp, Paper , Wood and Wood-Related Products ("Commodity") between Enron North America Corp. (or its affiliate that transacts in the Commodity that is the subject of a particular Transaction and that is identified in the Confirmation described below, all of whom are collectively referred to as "Enron") and another party (the "Counterparty").
 Enron and Counterparty shall be referred to as a "Party" herein.
-The special terms and conditions of a particular Transaction for the purchase, sale or exchange of the Commodity, including but not limited to, payment terms, price and delivery terms, shall be as set forth on this website ("Special Terms and Conditions").
+The special terms and conditions of a particular Transaction for the purchase, sale or exchange of the Commodity, including but not limited to, payment terms, price and delivery terms, shall be as set forth on the Website or as negotiated by the parties and set forth in a Confirmation referenced below ("Special Terms and Conditions").
 Such Special Terms and Conditions, together with these General Terms and Conditions ("Terms") constitute the Parties' entire agreement ("Agreement") as to a particular Transaction and override and take the place of any terms or conditions emanating from or referred to by Counterparty.

 1.2 Transaction Procedures.
-A Transaction will be initiated by Counterparty offering to buy the Commodity by clicking on the designated boxes on this website or by submitting an offer through the website (as applicable).
-This website is not, and shall not be construed as, an offer to buy or sell by Enron or the website sponsor.
+A Transaction will be initiated by Counterparty offering to buy or sell the Commodity by clicking on the designated boxes on theWebsite or by submitting an offer through the Website (as applicable).
+Nothing on the Website is, nor shall it be construed as, an offer to buy or sell by Enron.
 Enron may accept or reject Counterparty's offer at its sole discretion.
-A Transaction shall be deemed executed and entered into at the time on a particular date ("Trade Date") that Enron first signifies its acceptance of Counterparty's offer, accessible on this website.
+A Transaction shall be deemed executed and entered into at the time on a particular date ("Trade Date") that Enron first signifies its acceptance of Counterparty's offer, accessible on theWebsite.